 The introduction of Universal Credit

-Universal Credit is being rolled out nationally and will replace a number of benefits for people of working age - i.e. people younger than State Pension age (as of April 2021, this is 66 for both men and women.
+Universal Credit has been rolled out nationally and replaces new claims for a number of benefits for people of working age - i.e. people younger than State Pension age (as of April 2021, this is 66 for both men and women.
 For further infomation on State Pension age is on the Government website).

 You’ll eventually be transferred to Universal Credit if you already claim any of the following: